 ABL facility.
-In June 2008, Holdings, URNA, and certain of our subsidiaries entered into a credit agreement providing for a five-year \$1.25 billion ABL facility, a portion of which is available for borrowing in Canadian dollars.
-The ABL facility was subsequently upsized and extended.
-The size of the ABL facility was \$3.0 billion as of December 31, 2018.
+In June 2008, Holdings, URNA, and certain of our subsidiaries entered into a credit agreement providing for afive-year \$1.25 billion ABL facility, a portion of which is available for borrowing in Canadian dollars.
+The ABL facility was subsequently upsized and extended, and a portion of the facility is also now available for borrowing in British Pounds and Euros by certain subsidiaries of URNA in Europe.
+The size of the ABL facility was \$3.75 billion as of December 31, 2019.
 See the table above for financial information associated with the ABL facility.